younesidhamou/Power_Consumption_Prediction/README.md

 Tetouan, Morocco
 Abdelmalek Essaadi University
 Sallam.ye '@' yahoo.com, hibaoui '@' uae.ma
-More details are availiable on : https://archive.ics.uci.edu/ml/datasets/Power+consumption+of+Tetouan+city#
+More details are availiable on : https://archive.ics.uci.edu/ml/datasets/Power+consumption+of+Tetouan+city

+Attribute Information:

+Date Time: Each ten minutes.
+Temperature: Weather Temperature of Tetouan city.
+Humidity: Weather Humidity of Tetouan city.
+Wind Speed of Tetouan city.
+general diffuse flows
+diffuse flows
+power consumption of zone 1 of Tetouan city. power consumption of zone 2 of Tetouan city. power consumption of zone 3 of Tetouan city.

 We will try to investigate the dataset and try to answer these questions:
         - .......